+Policy paper full final draft April 1 30%

-Major assignment Option 2 (SAR group research project), including: 40%
+Major assignment Option 2 (SAR gr 40%

-SAR group research proposal February 5 5%
+SAR group research proposal February 15 5%

-SAR group video presentation April 9 10%
+SAR event attendance and short Throughout the term 10%

+reflections

 SAR group final report April 14 20%

 SAR individual participation mark 5%

-Online Learning Format
+Hybrid Learning Format

-This year during the pandemic, I will be pre-recording lecture segments and uploading them to each week's module on Canvas, to be made available by the end of Monday each week for you to view on your own.
-In addition, we will be meeting weekly via Zoom for one hour of synchronous discussion.
+This year as the pandemic continues, I will be pre-recording lecture segments and uploading them to each week's module on Canvas, to be made available by Friday 5:00 pm each week for the following week's material, for you to view on your own.
+In addition, we will be meeting weekly in person during scheduled class time for small group discussions (each student will attend just one session per week).
 This is a new format for the course.
 Any and all feedback or suggestions for improvement are welcome.
 If unforeseen issues or challenges arise, we will make adjustments over the course of term.
 Class members will be consulted before any changes are implemented.
 Please note the following information and guidelines: